Panasonic GX7 vs ZS200

 It is notable that the GX7 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Panasonic ZS200 Manual.
+Further information on the features and operation of the GX7 and ZS200 can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Panasonic ZS200 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX7 or the Panasonic ZS200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.